ChristianAlessandri/yoursounds/README.md

 # YourSounds

-A modern React app for playing **white noise** and ambient sounds to help you focus, relax, or sleep.
+A desktop app for playing **white noise** and ambient sounds to help you focus, relax, or sleep.

 ## Use Cases